Support for "Virtual Fonts"

 Virtual memory storage handling:

-Get virtually unlimited memory storage for fonts, images, and BMP pictures
+Get virtually unlimited memory storage for fonts, images, and BMP and PNG pictures

 Integrated virtual font locating and look-up handling